Ellehcim23/Continuance-game/README.md

 * Open the `Index.html` through your terminal
 * Play the game in your broswer!

-** Game can also be played at ...site link
+** Game can also be played at https://continuance-game.netlify.app/

 ## File Structure
 This game uses the basis of a dungeon crawler and expands on that framework.